This Week's Finds in Mathematical Physics (51-100): August 24, 1995

-Then, since we have a nondegenerate symmetric bilinear form on \(\mathrm{Chev}\), we can turn \(f\) into a product on \(\mathrm{Chev}\), by setting The assiduous reader can check that this product on \(\mathrm{Chev}\) agrees with the product we had partially defined so far; the only new thing it does is define the product of a guy in \(S_+\) and a guy in \(S_-\), obtaining something in \(V\).
+The assiduous reader can check that this product on \(\mathrm{Chev}\) agrees with the product we had partially defined so far; the only new thing it does is define the product of a guy in \(S_+\) and a guy in \(S_-\), obtaining something in \(V\).
 This product turns out to be commutative, but not associative.

 Now, if I were really gung-ho about describing triality, I would describe how the group of permutations of 3 letters, \(S_3\), acts as automorphisms of \(\mathrm{Chev}\) in a way that lets one scramble the summands \(V\), \(S_+\), and \(S_-\) at will.
 In fact, \(S_3\) acts as automorphisms of \(\mathrm{Spin}(8)\) in a way that gives rise to this action on \(\mathrm{Chev}\).
 But right now I'm running out of steam, so I think I'll just say how to get the octonions out of the Chevalley algebra!